Your Impact

 Read more of this story

 Vocations to the priesthood have skyrocketed.
 In the past 15 years, 51 men have been ordained.
 Twenty-five more are in the seminary.
-During this 15- year period, the median age of priests has fallen from 65 to an amazing 49 years old.
+During these 15 years, the median age of priests has fallen from 65 to an amazing 49 years old.

 “Here in Arkansas, we’ve promoted vocations across the board in the life of the Church and created a culture of vocations in our parishes, in our youth programs, in our schools,” said Bishop Anthony Taylor of the Diocese of Little Rock.
 “And our young men have responded.”

-To grasp how stunning these numbers are, the nation’s largest archdioceses with millions of Catholics would have to ordain more than 1,000 priests in the same 15-year period to keep pace with the Diocese of Little Rock.
+To grasp the magnitude of these numbers, the nation’s largest archdioceses, which serve millions of Catholics, would have to ordain more than 1,000 priests in the same 15-year period to keep pace with the Diocese of Little Rock.
 No diocese in the nation has exceeded 200 ordinations in that time frame, according to the Official Catholic Directory.

-Little Rock, a statewide diocese, was founded on the same day as the Archdioceses of Chicago and Milwaukee.
-Yet Catholics there are still only 5 percent of the total population.
+Little Rock, a statewide diocese, was founded on the same day as the Archdiocese of Chicago and Milwaukee.
+Yet, Catholics still make up only 5 percent of the total population.
 The number of vocations is not just what’s impressive.
 The strength of those ordained is what’s most powerful.

-Fathers Stephen Hart, Mauricio Carrasco, Stephen Gadberry and seminarian Chase Feltner are among those who have come through the ranks in the past 15 years.
+Fathers Stephen Hart, Mauricio Carrasco, Stephen Gadberry, and seminarian Chase Feltner are among those who have come through the ranks in the past 15 years.
 They have a lot in common.
-They are smart, fit, focused, affable, articulate and easy to be around.
+They are intelligent, fit, focused, affable, articulate, and easy to be around.
 They are, for lack of a better term, joyful.

 Father Hart has been a priest for five years and has served growing faith communities across the state of Arkansas, such as Holy Spirit Catholic Church.

 He currently covers two parishes.
 He talks with such enthusiasm about his faith communities that one gets the impression he could handle many more.
-He doesn’t complain about the mileage but rather focuses on how hungry for the Gospel his people are and how great the harvest is.
+He doesn’t complain about the mileage, but instead focuses on how hungry his people are for the Gospel and how great the harvest is.
 They are his fuel.

-Father Carrasco is the old man of the group.
+Father Carrasco is the older man of the group.
 He has been ordained for 11 years and covers four parishes.

 It’s also the playbook of the Little Rock diocese.
-All seminarians and priests are required to learn Spanish so they may better serve the growing Hispanic population coming to the area for jobs in agriculture, logging, meatpacking and many other labor-intensive industries.
-This inclusivity—where not only all are welcome, but all feel at home in the Church—is revitalizing the diocese.
+All seminarians and priests are required to learn Spanish so they can better serve the growing Hispanic population that is coming to the area for jobs in agriculture, logging, meatpacking, and many other labor-intensive industries.
+This inclusivity—where not only are all welcome, but all feel at home in the Church—is revitalizing the diocese.
 Five new parishes have been started in the past 15 years.

 Chase Feltner, a seminarian, is also a cross-country and track and field star.
 In fact, he (along with his dad) is in the Arkansas Track and Field Hall of Fame, so “Chase” is the perfect name for him.